-Mental Health in Pediatric Primary Care (PPP) Mini-Fellowship Patient-Centered
+Patient-Centered Mental Health in Pediatric Primary Care (PPP) Mini-Fellowship

-group conference calls with national primary care and child/adolescent psychiatry experts to learn how to manage pediatric mental health issues encountered in daily practice.
-1 hour
+- A six-month, case-based distance-learning program.
+Participants join 12 bi-monthly, 1 hour group conference calls with local primary care and child/adolescent psychiatry experts to learn how to manage pediatric mental health issues encountered in daily practice.

 All participants will receive custom-designed toolkits with guides, assessment instruments, dosing and side effect charts, medication comparison tables, and handouts for patients and parents.

 In order to effectively use medications for pediatric behavioral health problems, participants learn to:

-2. Effectively manage psychopharmacology: selecting medications, initiating and tapering dosages, monitoring improvements, and identifying and minimizing medication side effects.
+- Effectively manage psychopharmacology: selecting medications, initiating and tapering dosages, monitoring improvements, and identifying and minimizing medication side effects.

-3. Create and implement a treatment plan by mobilizing existing resources like family members, school personnel, and other professional caregivers.
+- Create and implement a treatment plan by mobilizing existing resources like family members, school personnel, and other professional caregivers.

-If you are interested in attending this program or for further information, please contact Jessica Wylie, Program Coordinator, at firstname.lastname@example.org.
+For further information, please contact Jessica Wylie, Program Coordinator, at firstname.lastname@example.org.

 University of Saskatchewan